 Your restaurant should have four key areas: the kitchen, restrooms, a dining space, and an entry or waiting area.
 Once you have a designated space for every area, you can start designing and laying out where you want everything in the restaurant.

 If you need assistance designing the layout of your restaurant, The Kitchen Spot has resources available to help you get started.
-Just get in touch with us and we’ll connect you with the experts you need.

 Create Your Kitchen

 After you’ve chosen the space for your kitchen, you can start thinking about the layout and design.
 Keep in mind that about 30% to 40% of the restaurant should be reserved for the kitchen to accommodate prep work and cooking, so ensure that you have enough space in which to work.
 Think about how you want your kitchen to run, so that you can choose between an assembly line kitchen, island kitchen, or zone kitchen layout.

 Once the kitchen is designed and laid out, it’s time to fill it up!
 You’ll need commercial kitchen equipment, commercial appliances, and the various supplies that help a kitchen run smoothly.
 Some restaurant equipment that you might be looking for could include:

 Kitchen supply stores can also provide you will everything else your restaurant needs, including food and drink prep items, tabletop and serveware, storage, plumbing and parts, and janitorial and disposables items as needed.

 The Kitchen Spot Experts carry all the top kitchen equipment brands to ensure you get exactly what you are looking for.
 When you shop with these experts, you can choose from a wide range of items from trusted brands, including: